Skip to content

 Attended by participants from over 190 countries, COP16 will bring together governments, observer organisations, indigenous communities, businesses, youth groups, civil society, academia, and the general public.

-Mobilising the finance sector is crucial for achieving successful outcomes at COP16 and aligning financial flows with the Biodiversity Plan goals.
+Mobilising the finance sector is crucial for achieving successful outcomes at COP16 and aligning financial flows with the Kunming-Montreal Global Biodiversity Framework.

 What will be at stake at COP16?

-COP16 is the first Conference of the Parties since the adoption of the Biodiversity Plan (formerly called the Global Biodiversity Framework).
+COP16 is the first Conference of the Parties since the adoption of the Global Biodiversity Framework.
 It is considered an “implementation” COP, and it presents an opportunity for transformative change to address the biodiversity crisis.

 Parties to the Convention are expected to show the alignment of their National Biodiversity Strategies and Action Plans (NBSAPs) with the Framework.
-COP16 will further develop the monitoring framework and advance resource mobilisation for the Biodiversity Plan.
+COP16 will further develop the monitoring framework and advance resource mobilisation.

 Among other tasks, COP16 is also due to finalise and operationalise the multilateral mechanism on the fair and equitable sharing of benefits from the use of digital sequence information on genetic resources.

 To be successful, it must highlight the necessary actions to be taken by all stakeholders, including the financial sector, to urgently halt and reverse biodiversity loss.
-Mobilising the finance sector is crucial for achieving successful outcomes at COP16 and aligning financial flows with the Biodiversity Plan goals.
+Mobilising the finance sector is crucial for achieving successful outcomes at COP16 and aligning financial flows with the Kunming-Montreal Global Biodiversity Framework.

 The higest Palm trees of the world growing in Colombia